thomkeh/vim-matchcounter/README.md

 Just search something with `/`, and if there are multiple matches visible in your window, labels will appear that allow you to jump directly to any of the matches.

-This plugin does not change any mappings.
+*This plugin does not change any mappings.*
-It uses the `CmdlineLeave` autocommand to know when a search happened.
+It uses the `CmdlineLeave` autocommand to know when a search happened, and merely displays some labels for a while.

 Install
 -------